Need a worktop that can stand up to the spills, bangs, and scratches you’re sure to make?

 Quartz is heat resistant.

-The quartz itself can tolerate a high degree of heat, but the resin used in the quartz cannot.
+The stone itself can tolerate a high degree of heat, but the resin used in the quartz cannot.
 Anything over 150 degrees Fahrenheit can permanently damage your counter.

 If the resin is heated too high, it can discolor and turn white.
 When this happens, it is difficult, and in some cases impossible, to repair.